w-duffy/june-24-section-2-resources/mod-6/20-week/capstone-resources/README.md

 Students plagiarising another student's source code will be dismissed.
 This is an assessment to utilize the knowledge gained from the previous modules to build what you have learned.

 ## Camera Etiquacy
-Students **MUST** have their cameras on during live lectures and anytime they're interacting with staff or students in Module 7, including during the Career Quest.
+Students **MUST** have their cameras on anytime they're interacting with staff or students in Module 7, including during the Career Quest.
 Students who have their cameras off, are AFK/not present, or do not show their full face in the camera view, will receive a **strike**.

 ## Some Useful Development Links